Ziegenkonig/Ant/README.md

 # Ant
 I just had an intense craving one day to program some ants and here we are.
 There's no real end-goal here, I'm doing this purely for fun and learning.
 It's taught me a lot about Python's OOP practices as well as OOP practices in general.
 These ants are my children

+This program is riddled with bugs.
+(Ehehe,  not really, just an ant pun)

 Stuff that's done:

 1) Create single dot on canvas